Linuxfabrik/monitoring-plugins/check-plugins/mysql-user-security/README.md

 * See [additional notes for all mysql monitoring plugins](https://linuxfabrik.github.io/monitoring-plugins/plugins-mysql/)
 * The username-as-password check is skipped when MySQL's `validate_password` plugin is active, because `PASSWORD(user)` calls inside the comparison fail in that case ([MySQL Bug #80860](https://bugs.mysql.com/bug.php?id=80860)). mysqltuner does the same
+* The suggested replacement for a legacy authentication plugin depends on the server branch: `caching_sha2_password` on MySQL 8.0+, [`parsec`](https://mariadb.com/docs/server/reference/plugins/authentication-plugins/authentication-plugin-parsec) on MariaDB 11.6+, and `ed25519` on MariaDB 10.4 to 11.5.
+MariaDB ships both of its plugins but loads neither by default, so the plugin prefixes its advice with the required one-time `INSTALL SONAME` statement whenever the target plugin is not active yet
 * Roles (MariaDB 10.0.5+, `mysql.user.IS_ROLE = 'Y'`) are excluded from the anonymous-user and username-as-password checks because a role legitimately has no password and an empty `host`
 * The basic-password dictionary check that mysqltuner runs from a local word-list is intentionally not ported - it does not fit a recurring monitoring plugin
 * SQL recommendations show `<replace-with-strong-password>` as a placeholder.
 Substitute a strong password before running the statements; the literal placeholder is self-evidently not a usable value